UX product strategy: 6 ways to invent or refine products in 2025

 Prototypes allow you to test your ideas quickly and gather feedback long before you start writing code.

 Using digital tools like Figma, Sketch, or Balsamiq, you can create mockups that simulate the user experience, connected in a seamless flow.
+Or… you can create fully functional UI prototypes with AI.

 Remember, your prototype doesn’t need to be a polished, pixel-perfect interface.
 In fact, it’s better if it isn’t—this way, you can easily adjust layouts and test new ideas without investing too much time in fine details.